 Mohammed Atiqul Islam, 39, is currently serving a four years and five month prison term for what a judge today described as "a kind of economic slavery".

 He was jointly charged alongside his partner Nafisa Ahmed by Immigration New Zealand (INZ) with several offences, including deceptively arranging the entry of two Bengali nationals into the country.

-A Bengali couple were running the Royal Sweets Cafe, a sweets making business in Auckland, but were caught paying their employees just $6 an hour.
+The Bengali couple were running the Royal Sweets Cafe, a sweets making business in Auckland, but were caught paying their employees just $6 an hour.

 Employees were also not paid for all of the hours they worked or any holiday pay.

 Ahmed was jailed for two years and six months for the offending against five victims.

 Today, Islam took the case to the Court of Appeal as his lawyer Paul Wicks QC challenged the prison sentence imposed by Judge Brooke Gibson last May.

 Islam's offending was described as "deliberate and commercially motivated" as he and Ahmed attempted to keep their business afloat.